ankaAR/bestiario5e/_creatures/skyweaver.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The Skyweaver is a 6th-level spellcaster.
+***Lanzamiento de conjuros.*** The Skyweaver is a 6th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): blade ward, light, message, ray of frost, shocking grasp
+* Trucos (a voluntad): blade ward, light, message, ray of frost, shocking grasp

 * 1st level (4 slots): feather fall, mage armor, witch bolt